openprovider/Openprovider-WHMCS-domains/README.md

 <img src="docs/img/DNSSEC management.png" alt="Screenshot_20210203_183243" style="zoom: 67%;" />

 - **Notes**:
-  -  If you experience any difficulty accessing the DNSSEC page, please manually upload/copy the contents of `<Module directory>/registrars/openprovider/custom-pages` (dnssec.php file) to the top level of your WHMCS folder (i.e. `<your WHMCS directory>/`)
+  -  If you experience any difficulty accessing the DNSSEC page, please check if file 'dnssec.php' exists in your WHMCS directory.
+If the file doesn't exist, please manually upload/copy the contents of `<Module directory>/registrars/openprovider/custom-pages` (dnssec.php file) to the top level of your WHMCS folder (i.e. `<your WHMCS directory>/`)
   -  If you see the menu option as "**dnssectabname**" as shown in the screenshot below, copy the folder `<Module directory>/lang/overrides` to `<your WHMCS directory>/lang/` folder.
  <img width="567" alt="image" src="https://github.com/openprovider/Openprovider-WHMCS-domains/assets/97894083/c4bf574c-2b2f-4367-bb6e-789578535564">